vlasscontreras/php-trainer/README.md

     echo "The codeletter of $val is $key\n";
 }

-// This works because of ArrayObject::ARRAY_AS_PROPS
-echo $fruitArrayObject->S; // Android 12
+// This works because of ArrayObject::ARRAY_AS_PROPS, can also be set with ArrayObject::setFlags() echo $fruitArrayObject->S; // Android 12
 ```